yinfuyuan/laravel-form-request/README.md

 ## Overview

-In the process of develop, often will meet the demand of the form validation, Laravel provides us with powerful and can expand the validator that we can quickly finish this kind of demand, but because the Laravel did not provide us with similar to [yii2 scenario] (https://www.yiiframework.com/doc/guide/2.0/zh-cn/structure-models#scenarios) concept, which we will make each one requests with validation rules create a request class file or write the validation rules directly to the controller.
+In the process of develop, often will meet the demand of the form validation, Laravel provides us with powerful and can expand the validator that we can quickly finish this kind of demand, but because the Laravel did not provide us with similar to [yii2 scenario](https://www.yiiframework.com/doc/guide/2.0/zh-cn/structure-models#scenarios) concept, which we will make each one requests with validation rules create a request class file or write the validation rules directly to the controller.
 This may not sound like a problem, but in real develop we have a very complex business scenario where we need to provide thousands of interfaces, which means creating thousands of request class files or writing thousands of validation rules in the controller.

-In order to solve this problem, refer [yii2 scene] (https://www.yiiframework.com/doc/guide/2.0/zh-cn/structure-models#scenarios), try to implementation scenario in Laravel, but Laravel is very different, automatic validation requst class is injected in Laravel controller, so if you want to do that unless you use form parameters or tried to use Middleware, but these two options were not ideal.
+In order to solve this problem, refer [yii2 scene](https://www.yiiframework.com/doc/guide/2.0/zh-cn/structure-models#scenarios), try to implementation scenario in Laravel, but Laravel is very different, automatic validation requst class is injected in Laravel controller, so if you want to do that unless you use form parameters or tried to use Middleware, but these two options were not ideal.
 After some time of trying and thinking, I came up with the idea of using parameter name to pass the scene information.

 So I started to implement, thinking that it would be easy to get the instantiated name of the class inside the class through built-in functions or magic functions or reflection classes, but I wasted a lot of time and tried many ways, but still couldn't get the instance name.
 When I was about to give up.
 Try to get the controller class to arrive through the Laravel route, and get the variable name through the reflection class.